bitcoin-dev-project/warnet/docs/running.md

 # Running Warnet

 Warnet runs a server which can be used to manage multiple networks.
-On docker this runs locally, but on Kubernetes this runs as a statefulset in the cluster.
+On docker this runs locally, but on Kubernetes this runs as a `statefulSet` in the cluster.

 If the `$XDG_STATE_HOME` environment variable is set, the server will log to a file `$XDG_STATE_HOME/warnet/warnet.log`, otherwise it will use `$HOME/.warnet/warnet.log`.